 About the course

-As a Bury Teaching Schools Alliance (BTSA) School Direct trainee you will receive training delivered by expert teachers and well-qualified mentors in our alliance of Bury schools.
-This will be further enhanced by attendance on a number of days at our partner University, which will be based at their £139 million new academic building at Birley Fields, All Saints campus in Manchester city centre.
+As a Bury Teaching Schools Alliance (BTSA) Primary School Direct trainee you will receive training delivered by expert teachers and well-qualified mentors in our alliance of Bury schools.
+This will be further enhanced by attendance on a number of days at our partner University, Manchester Metropolitan University.
 BTSA supplement this training with a structured continuous professional development programme throughout the year.

-All UCAS applications are checked that they meet course entry requirements by our partner university, Manchester Metropolitan University.
-The applications which fulfil this criteria then come to the BTSA to be shortlisted by our admissions panel.
-After passing these two stages, we will contact successful candidates and invite them to an assessment session at one of our alliance schools.
+UCAS applications are checked that they meet course entry requirements by our partner university, MMU.
+Applications which fulfil this criteria are then shortlisted by the BTSA admissions panel.
+Successful candidates are invited to an assessment session at one of our alliance schools.

 The session will consist of a mini-teach, a grammar test, a written piece and an interview.
 These tasks enable us to get to know you and to identify whether we may be able to organise additional support, for example, with course assignments.
 All students need to demonstrate that they have the required knowledge in Mathematics and English before QTS or Early Years Teacher Status is awarded.
 This will be assessed during the induction and further support can be provided to ensure you meet the standards required by the end of the programme.

 The interview panel will be made up of senior practitioners from our alliance.

-The session is also a great opportunity for us to share more information about our course with you and answer any questions that you may have.
-We try to make the session as enjoyable and informative as we can and welcome any questions.
-If you have any requirements for the session please do not hesitate to let us know.
+The session is a great opportunity for us to share more information about our course and answer any questions that you may have.
+We try to make the session as enjoyable and informative as we can.

 How school placements work